lagarrueal/tts-exercises/6_festival_docker/README_festival.md

         > example.wav

     TODO: this assumes that no preprocessing is applied to the input (which won't be the case in the end).

-## If you have reached this point, congratulations!
-You have caught up with us.
-We are currently doing the finishing touches on the image and it will soon be ready.
-You can run the following but do note that you will have to re-clone the image when it is ready.

 ## 3. Testing the Festival recipe
 We will start by testing the recipe on pre-recorded data.